 - The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources. - The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
-For example, the federal loans average (row b) should only be the cumulative average
+For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

-Average per-Percent of the undergraduate-Number in the class (defined borrower class (defined above) who cumulative in H4 above) borrowed from principal who borrowed Source/Type of Loan the types of borrowed from from the types loans specified the types of of loans in the first loans specified specified in the column in the first first column (nearest 1%) column (nearest \$1)

-Α Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) А Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
 311 23% \$24,228 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
 293 22% \$12,884 С Institutional loan programs.
 1 0% \$2,710 D State loan programs.
-0 0% \$0 Е Private student loans made by a bank or lender.
+0 0% \$0 E Private student loans made by a bank or lender.
 65 5% \$57,799